‘Sorry” definition …..feeling regret, compunction, sympathy, pity, etc.:

 As a Christian of course, those simple words mean everything to God because it is by saying so that we are forgiven.
 Forgiveness doesn’t always come as instantaneously with humans, even though it is such an important factor.
 There are sometimes situations that have to be talked out or time taken to heal, beforehand.
 In cases where there is never any responsibility taken, it is difficult, for what is there to forgive?

-But the key for eventual forgiveness to take place, is for the offending person to say “I’m sorry”.
+But the key for eventual forgiveness to take place in my opinion, is for the offending person to say “I’m sorry”.